lolouk44/xiaomi_mi_scale/README.md

 1. Retrieve the scale's MAC Address using this command:
 ```
-$ sudo hcitool lescan | grep -i MIBCS
+$ sudo hcitool lescan

 LE Scan ...
 C4:D3:8C:12:4C:57 MIBCS
 [...]
 ```
-1. Note down your `MIBCS` mac address - we will need to use this as part of your configuration...
+1. Note down your `MIBCS` or `MI SCALE2` mac address - we will need to use this as part of your configuration...

 ## Setup & Configuration:
 ### Running script with Docker: